-You may have a business idea, but think that it’s just a dream, and can’t be a reality.
+You may have a business idea, but think it’s just a dream that can’t be realized.
 Not true!

-If every successful business owner had thought that it couldn’t be done, we wouldn’t be able to get the services we use every day.
+If every successful business owner had thought it couldn’t be done, we wouldn’t have the services we use every day.

-To inspire you, we’ve put together a list of 13 ideas that turned into successful businesses.
+To inspire you, we’ve compiled a list of 13 ideas that became successful businesses.

 Apple

 Nearly 6 million Apple II computers were sold, which eventually led to the Macintosh.
-Apple went public in 1980 and now the company is worth more than $2 trillion.
+Apple went public in 1980 and is now worth more than $2 trillion.

 And to think it was started as a side hustle by two college dropouts in a garage!